xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.1.8 =
+* Custom Template Folder plugin no longer needed: this is now incorporated into the main plugin
+* fixed issue with importing multiselect values
+* fixed invalid HTML on list pagination control
+* "with selected" field delete now shows correct field name in the confirmation dialog

 = 2.1.7 =
 * fixed issue with math captcha not validating